A dichotomy for inverse-semigroup crossed products via dynamical Cuntz semigroups: Introduction

 The plain paradoxes hypothesis in \cref{thm: main,thm: main retract} remains difficult to verify.
 This condition is common in the type semigroup literature (see \cite{Rainone2017, BoenickeLi2020, KMP2025, Rainone2017, RS2020}).
 For certain classes of examples, for example self-similar actions on directed graphs for which the associated groupoid is minimal, the associated type semigroup has plain paradoxes and the stably finite / purely infinite dichotomy holds (see \cite[Proposition~7.9 and Theorem~7.15]{KMP2025}).

-For every \'etale groupoid $\GG$ with compact Hausdorff unit space $X$, there is an action of an inverse semigroup $S$ on $C(X)$ such that the reduced and essential C*-algebras of $G$ are crossed products $C(X) \rtimesred S$ and $C(X) \rtimesess S$; see \cref{sec: groupoid C*-algebras} for the details.
+For every \'etale groupoid $\GG$ with compact Hausdorff unit space $X$, there is an action of an inverse semigroup $S$ on $C(X)$ such that the reduced and essential C*-algebras of $\GG$ are crossed products $C(X) \rtimesred S$ and $C(X) \rtimesess S$; see \cref{sec: groupoid C*-algebras} for the details.
 We show that the set $\Lsc(X,\bar{\N})$ of lower-semicontinuous functions $F\colon X \to \N \cup \{\infty\}$ is an invariant retract of $\Cu(C(X))$.
 Thus, as an immediate corollary of \cref{thm: main retract}, we obtain an explicit stably finite / purely infinite dichotomy result for the essential C*-algebra of $\GG$ in \cref{thm: retract dichotomy}. \cref{thm: retract dichotomy} is a special case of the dichotomy results in \cite{KMP2025} and should be compared with \cite{BoenickeLi2020, Rainone2017, RS2020, Ma2022}.

 The paper is organised as follows.
 In \cref{sec: preliminaries} we discuss much of the background necessary for the rest of the paper.
 In \cref{sec: Cuntz semigroups} we introduce the necessary preliminaries on Cuntz semigroups.
 In \cref{sec: dynamical Cuntz semigroup} we construct our dynamical Cuntz semigroup, and we discuss how minimality of the inverse-semigroup action can be seen in it.
-In \cref{sec: stably finite} and \cref{subsec:purely infinite} we prove ``stably finite'' and ``purely infinite'' characterisations of the crossed product, respectively, and we then combine the two in \cref{subsec:dichotomy} to prove our dichotomy theorem.
+In \cref{sec: stably finite,sec: purely infinite} we present and prove characterisations of stable finiteness and pure infiniteness of the crossed product, and we then combine the two to prove our dichotomy theorem (\cref{thm: dichotomy result}).
 In \cref{sec: retracts} we consider retracts of Cuntz semigroups and show that these simpler objects retain sufficient structure to state our dichotomy results.
 Finally, in \cref{sec: groupoid C*-algebras}, we discuss the consequences of our main theorems within the context of non-Hausdorff \'etale groupoid C*-algebras.

 \textbf{Acknowledgements.} We are grateful to Hannes Thiel and Bartosz Kwa\'sniewski for useful conversations about Cuntz semigroups and similar results in the groupoid setting.
-We also thank Aaron Tikuisis for bringing \cite{BPWZ2025} to our attention.
+We also thank Aaron Tikuisis for bringing \cite{BPWZ2025} to our attention, and we thank Changyuan Gao for alerting us to an error in \cref{thm: homomorphism induces Cu-morphism} in the first version of the paper.
+Finally, we thank the anonymous referee for their careful reviewing of the paper and for their helpful comments that in particular enabled us to remove all assumptions of separability from our results.